To: Victims of Abuse is dedicated to those who have experienced abuse.

 Origins of Abusive Behaviour

-You may, at some point, choose to reflect about why someone would behave abusively.
+You may, at some point, choose to reflect on why someone would behave abusively.

 People who attack others are not happy themselves.
 In some cases of sadistic personality, abusive behaviour can give rise to a feeling of pleasure in the abuser—but I think we can all agree that this is not healthy for that person, and of course is not healthy for society!
 In other cases, of psychopathic personality, abusive behaviour can occur without empathy or emotion of any sort, motivated by a desire to exert power or to gain some kind of profit or advantage.